khaidarovs/slackbot/README.md

 In order to run the tests for this branch:

 1. cd into the slackbot directory
-2. Place the `slackbot-v1-firebase-adminsdk-n7ggn-fcdad3e5ca.json` inside the slackbot directory before running the tests
+2. Place the `slackbot-v1-firebase-adminsdk-n7ggn-fcdad3e5ca.json` and `slackbot-software-firebase-adminsdk-xxfr0-f706556aac.json` inside the slackbot directory before running the tests
-3. Run `pip install -r requirements.txt` to install the necessary requirements
+3. Run `pip install -r requirements.txt` or `pip3 install -r requirements.txt`to install the necessary requirements
 4. Run the tests using the commands below:

 `python -m unittest discover`